trabdlkarim/pycalco/docs/source/index.rst

 Other Useful Pages
 ==================

-This is a section for several resources and unsorted documents that don’t seem to fit on other parts of the documentation body, or may require some adjustments and/or conversion to ReStructured Text format, or are simply too old.
+This is a section for several resources and unsorted documents that don’t seem to fit on other parts of the documentation body, or may require some adjustments and/or conversion to ReStructured Text format.

 .. toctree::
    :maxdepth: 2